matstc/css-frameworks-comparison/README.md

+Here is a quick comparative analysis of a lot of CSS frameworks.
+Some of them are quite minimal and only offer a way to layout your components in a grid ([unsemantic](http://unsemantic.com/), [fluidable](http://fluidable.com/)).
+Others give it to you whole and offer a grid layout, a CSS reset, icons and styles for all the components you'll want to display ([Bootstrap](http://getbootstrap.com/), [Foundation](http://foundation.zurb.com/), [UIkit](http://www.getuikit.com/)).

+I have used or would be happy to use any of the five frameworks I linked to above.
+My notes on these and other frameworks are below.

+If you would like to quickly try it out for yourself, feel free to clone this git repository and fiddle with the file `index.html` for each framework.

-My notes on all the frameworks are below.
-See [this chart](http://usablica.github.io/front-end-frameworks/compare.html) for a quick overview of all the frameworks.
+Also, see [this cool chart](http://usablica.github.io/front-end-frameworks/compare.html) for a quick overview of all the frameworks.

-My favorite frameworks are:

-- uikit
-- twitter bootstrap
-- foundation

-# Twitter Bootstrap
+## Twitter Bootstrap
 Pros:

 - Simple to use
 - Images and icons and widgets
+- Large user base
+- Good documentation
-- Stylings
+- Usable

 Cons:

-- lots of extra html
+- A lot of extra html needed

-# Foundation
+## Foundation
 Pros:

 - Good doc